 SUSAN E. HUHTA is the partner in charge of Outten & Golden’s Washington, D.C. office, where she heads the D.C. office’s individual practice group.
 She is Co-Chair of the firm’s Discrimination and Retaliation Practice Group, and has represented employees in a wide range of employment matters, including litigation in state and federal trial courts, appellate courts and administrative agencies, for over 20 years.
-In addition, Ms. Huhta provides advice and counseling to individuals experiencing employment problems or disputes, including executives and lawyers.
-She negotiates employment contracts, as well as non-compete, bonus, change of control, separation and severance agreements.
+Ms. Huhta also provides advice and counseling to individuals experiencing employment problems or disputes, including executives and lawyers, and she negotiates employment contracts, as well as non-compete, bonus, change of control, separation and severance agreements.

 Ms. Huhta serves on the Leadership Advisory Council of the National Women’s Law Center.
 She also serves on the Board of Directors of The Washington Lawyers' Committee for Civil Rights & Urban Affairs, as well as First Shift, a D.C.-based non-profit that provides employment-related legal assistance to low-income pregnant women and parents.
-She is a past president of the Washington Council of Lawyers, https://wclawyers.org, D.C.’s voluntary bar association that promotes public interest and pro bono work, and for many years has been an active member of the Metropolitan Washington Employment Lawyers Association.
+She is a past president of the Washington Council of Lawyers, D.C.’s voluntary bar association that promotes public interest and pro bono work, and for many years has been an active member of the Metropolitan Washington Employment Lawyers Association.
 Ms. Huhta has been recognized as a “Top Lawyer” by Washingtonian Magazine, and as one of the “Top 100 Lawyers” in civil plaintiff-side litigation by the National Trial Lawyers Association.
-In 2018, she was selected by her peers as a one of the “Best Lawyers in America” representing individuals in employment law, and by Lawdragon as one of the 500 Leading Plaintiff Employment Lawyers.
+In 2019, she was selected by her peers as a one of the “Best Lawyers in America” representing individuals in employment law, and by Lawdragon as one of the 500 Leading Plaintiff Employment Lawyers.

 Ms. Huhta employs a highly client-centric approach, carefully considering all aspects of a client’s life and needs in helping develop and implement strategic decisions.
 She believes that every single client — without regard to position in life — deserves a dedicated, compassionate, and tenacious advocate.